-Security topics play a significant role in the success of every online business.
-Nowadays, this topic becomes even more important due to such a huge number of different types of hacker attacks and sensitive data leaks all over the world.
-The duty of every website manager is to make sure that the key security rules are followed and the website is well-protected.
-The following article describes the most critical security issues and measures required for every website.
+Magento 2 security topics play a significant role in the success of every online business.
+Nowadays, this topic has become even more important due to the huge number of various hacker attacks and sensitive data leaks worldwide.
+It is the duty of every website manager is to make sure that the key security rules are followed and the website is well-protected.
+The following article describes the Magento 2 security best practices for protecting your website against cyber threats.

 A new Magento security patch SUPEE-10415 was released on November 28th of 2017.
 It adds some security enhancements to your store by changing more than 30 files.
 Let’s dive into the details of the code changes that the patch makes.